-We have two nodes, A and B. Both are running an instance of Cyclic Queuing and Forwarding on each of multiple ports, more-or-less as described in IEEE Std 802.1Q-2018 Annex T. We will assume that nodes A and B are synchronized with each other in time to some accuracy that is significantly smaller than the CQF cycle time.
+We have two nodes, A and B. Both are running an instance of Cyclic Queuing and Forwarding on each of multiple ports, more-or-less as described in IEEE Std 802.1Q-2018 Annex T. We will assume that nodes A and B are frequency locked (see 1.4).
 We do not assume that the output buffers switch in synchrony; they can be out of phase.